sylefeb/Silice/projects/DIYVGA.md

 | pin AH21  | blue 5 |

 ## Pinout for the MojoV3
-(NOTE: the MojoV3 is not yet integrated in the new build system)
+(NOTE: the MojoV3 is not fully integrated in the new build system)

 | MojoV3 pins | VGA signal |
 |---------------|------------|